 Caves are found across the island - from large horizontal networks and underground river systems to deep vertical cavities with amazing natural displays.

-Some of the best caving can be found in the Mole Creek, Junee Florentine and Ida Bay areas.
+Some of the best can be found in the Mole Creek and Junee Florentine areas.

 There are also excellent cave diving spots for underwater exploration and adventures.